ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 Project Management Office (PMO) is a new feature in governance and management that aims to be a link or bridge in an organization between the strategic departments and the production departments responsible for projects/services.

-It brings effort to create a professional structure to create some standardization for the processes, creating tools and methods to support the production teams, while stays connceted to the strategic demands from the stakeholder.
+It brings effort to create a professional structure that can manage and monitor projects and tasks, and even devise standardization or applying tools and methods to support the production teams, while stays connceted to the strategic demands from the stakeholder.

-As the site [Bmc.com](https://www.bmc.com/blogs/pmo-project-management-office/) states, there has been a shift in the way some departments offer services of develop projects, where Agile methods has been taking over and directing many of the practices.
+As the site [Bmc.com](https://www.bmc.com/blogs/pmo-project-management-office/) states, there has been a shift in the way some departments offer services as development projects, since Agile methods have been taking over and directing many of its practices.

-Some of the results from this change is that the working teams are less focused on the top-down hierarchy of the compony and more aligned with its own responsabilities:
+So, some of the results from this change is that the working teams are less focused on the top-down hierarchy of the compony and more aligned with its own responsabilities:

 1. **Focus on the aspect of the product they're working on**
 2. **Continously development of the services and products: making decisions and increasing the whole experience.**